-All this additional information-objectives, functional statements and intent statements-is intended to facilitate the implementation of the Code in two ways:
+All this additional information-objectives and functional, intent and application statements-is intended to facilitate the implementation of the Code in three ways:

 - Clarity of intent: The objectives, functional statements and intent statements linked to a Code requirement clarify the reasoning behind that requirement and facilitate understanding of what must be done to satisfy that requirement.
-This added information may also help avoid disputes between practitioners and officials over these types of issues. - Flexibility: The additional information allows for flexibility in Code compliance.
+This added information may also help avoid disputes between practitioners and officials over these types of issues. - Clarity of application: The application statement of a provision helps clarify whether the provision applies in a given situation. - Flexibility: The additional information allows for flexibility in Code compliance.
 A person seeking to propose a new method or material not described or covered in the Code will be able to use the added information to understand the expected level of performance that their alternative solution must achieve to satisfy the Code.